Mbed-TLS/TF-PSA-Crypto/README.md

 your value of CFLAGS doesn't override the content provided by cmake (depending on the build mode as seen above), it's merely prepended to it.

+#### Consuming PSA cryptography

+PSA cryptography provides a package config file for consumption as a dependency in other CMake projects.
+You can include PSA cryptography CMake targets yourself
+with:

+    find_package(PSACrypto)

+If prompted, set `PSACrypto_DIR` to `${YOUR_PSA_CRYPTO_INSTALL_DIR}/cmake`.
+This creates the `PSACrypto::psacrypto` target.

+You can then use it directly through `target_link_libraries()`:

+    add_executable(xyz)

+    target_link_libraries(xyz PUBLIC PSACrypto::psacrypto)

+This will link the PSA cryptography library to your library or application, and add its include directories to your target (transitively, in the case of `PUBLIC` or `INTERFACE` link libraries).

+#### PSA cryptography as a subproject

+PSA cryptography supports being built as a CMake subproject.
+One can use `add_subdirectory()` from a parent CMake project to include PSA cryptography as a subproject.

 Example programs
 ----------------